Ananya2702/SentimentAnalysisusingSklearn/README.md

-# SentimentAnalysisusingSklearn
+# Sentiment Analysis using Sklearn
-Sentiment Analysis without using any in built NLP Libraries like NLTK
+Sentiment Analysis without using any in-built NLP Libraries like NLTK